bhauman/bhauman.github.com/drafts/clojurescript-dots-game.md

 {% endhighlight %}

-The draw-event-capture method directs events into the supplied input channel.
+The <code>draw-event-capture</code> method directs the different events into the supplied input channel.
 We are capturing both mouse events and touch events so the resulting draw channel will work on both platforms.

 Let's take these helpers and compose a stream of events that capture the act of drawing.